 In the middle of the 19th century the most important advance towards modern medicine occurred when Louis Pasteur formulated the Germ Theory of Disease.
 Germ theory states that microorganisms are responsible for certain diseases and this provided tremendous insight into prevention and treatment techniques.
 Medicine now had a new and more accurate framework from which to build upon.
 Today, we are making still more incredible advancements in fields such as gene-editing techniques.
 These new technologies give us the potential power to edit life in whichever way we choose to.
 Hopefully, we choose wisely.

-Wheels appear everywhere in today’s world.
-It is impossible to imagine civilization as we know it without them.
+Wheels appear everywhere in today’s world, a testament to the evolution of the wheel that makes it impossible to imagine civilization as we know it without them.
 The idea seems quite simple and given the number of wheels we see in the world today, almost obvious.
-However, wheels are a rather recent actor to appear on the worlds stage.
+However, wheels emerged as a recent actor to appear on the worlds stage.
 Whereas many ideas’ stem from things found in nature, there are no wheels in the natural world.
 Evolution by natural selection would never select for it.
 The Earth’s natural landscape rigid and rough, not paved and flat.

 The idea of the wheel developed in ancient Mesopotamia, which in time proved highly effective and rolled on throughout the Old World.
 There is no evidence of the wheel being used in the America’s prior to European contact despite the highly advanced civilizations of the Mayans, Aztecs, and Incas.